 It has very basic Shimano Claris groupset installed, but at its price it would be strange to expect something more advanced.
 Still, you can easily upgrade shifters or derailleurs later if you feel you have outgrown entry-level tech.

 It’s important to set your expectations right.
 See, a $1000 bike is better than $500 bike, and $2000 is better than $1000 bike.
-We can continue that until we reach astronomical amounts you would never believe a bike can cost, however road bikes costing more than a car are not rare nowadays.
+We can continue that until we reach astronomical amounts you would never believe a bike can cost.
+However, road bikes costing more than a car are not rare in today’s reality.
 So even if you have cash, you need to understand where to stop and get optimum quality for lowest price possible.
 Want to see more categories?
 See our full guide first.
 Now, back to entry-level cycles, here are the main things you need to consider:

 Even if you can afford carbon, we still suggest to choose aluminium as a frame material for your first bike.
 In case of crash (and for beginners, they’re almost inevitable) your bike made of aluminium will survive.
 Carbon is less resistant to cracks.
 Second reason – for the price difference between carbon and aluminium you can expect components of higher level, which consequently, will make it a better bike overall.
 Third reason, as a beginner you will hardly notice any difference, so why pay more?